mrseanryan/image-classifier-ts/README.md

 ## features

--   process multiple image files and move them to a configurable folder, filename path
+-   process multiple image files and move them to a configurable folder, using a flexible filename template
 -   auto classify the image using the Google Vision API
 -   determine geographic location (address) of an image using the Google Geocoding API
--   the output filename can include date, dimensions, file size as well as labels given by Google
+-   the output filename can include date, dimensions, file size as well as labels and adress provided by Google
--   can take geographic location from mobile photos and apply them to photos without a GPS device (matching by date)
+-   can take geographic location from mobile photos and apply them to photos taken with a non-GPS device (matching by date)

 ## usage